Falepili Mobility Pathway

 You will need one to register for the ballot.

-Create an account by following step-by-step instructions on the Department of Home Affairs [LINK: https://online.immi.gov.au/lusc/login ]
+Create an account by following step-by-step instructions on the Department of Home Affairs - https://online.immi.gov.au/lusc/login

 What documents do I need for my ballot registration?

-Scanned copies or photographs of documents are not required to register in the Treaty stream visa ballot.
-However, you must provide details of your valid Tuvaluan passport.
+Scanned copies or photographs of documents are not required to register in the Falepili Visa ballot.
+However, the primary applicant must provide details of their valid Tuvaluan passport.

 Can I include my family members in my ballot registration?